miikkuu/tif_backend/README.md

 ```

-Please note that the provided `MONGO_URI` will expire in 1 week.
+Please note that the provided `MONGO_URI` will expire in 2 days .

 ## Running the Project